jgreener64/phd_thesis/README.md

 - Check page numbering, contents, list of figure etc
 - Recheck plagiarism stuff
 - Consistent A/B labelling in figures: font, bold and rough size; also consistent text font/size and general consistency
-- Check latex log for errors
+- Check latex log for errors - search Warning
 - Keep COSB review and intro/conc/ref updates up to date
 - Consistent table formatting - use top/mid/bottom rule? use booktabs? common footnotesize?
 - How to refer to other sections - use labels, check throughout